hfmckenna/mws-restaurant-stage-1/README.md

 ##Technical Notes

-**Be aware to avoid storing a personal API key within the repo a critical Mapbox API key is referenced to in a Gitignored JS config file.
+**Be aware to avoid storing a personal API key within this public repo the Mapbox API key is referenced to in a Gitignored JS config file.
 You can find the references to this script's object property in main.js and restaurant_info.js `config.MAPBOX_API`.
 The config script is included within index.html, so you may want to simply add your own API key in place of the object reference and delete the script inclusion from the HTML.
 The project will not work properly until you add a functioning Mapbox API key in place of `config.MAPBOX_API`.**

 Simply clone the project from (here on Github)[https://github.com/hfmckenna/mws-restaurant-stage-1].
 Within the created directory you can start a local server through whatever method you like best.
 Python is one simple solution: